How to Secure Centralized Crypto Exchange? Types, Benefits & Challenges

 Moreover, as exchanges implement advanced security measures, attackers also refine their approaches.
 For instance, the use of social engineering to manipulate individuals into bypassing security systems has become more sophisticated.
 Additionally, the increasing prevalence of insider threats, where employees within the company facilitate breaches, adds another layer of complexity to security efforts.

-For more detailed insights into the evolution of cyber threats, you can visit sites like Kaspersky and Symantec.
+For more detailed insights into the evolution of cyber threats, you can visit sites like Kaspersky.

 Integrating new technologies into existing systems poses significant challenges for centralized exchanges.
 Each new technology, while potentially increasing efficiency and user experience, also introduces new vulnerabilities.
 For example, the integration of blockchain technology, smart contracts, and decentralized finance (DeFi) applications requires meticulous security analysis to prevent exploits such as reentrancy attacks or flash loan attacks.